 There are many creek crossings.
 I’m sure most of the crossings can be made atop rocks and logs during a dry season, but not after the steady rain I had just experienced.
 I resigned myself to having macerated feet for yet another day and just started fording straight through the creek beds.
 I’m guessing the big waterfall 3/4 of the way up the mountain was Bartram Falls, but I don’t know for sure.

 After climbing above the creek, I crossed an old forestry road and was challenged with a still steeper trail to the summit.
 This was really tough, especially since I had already climbed up and over a mountain earlier in the day.
+I lost some of every step due to the slickness of the mud.
+It was like running up an escalator.
 As usual, I promised myself that I’d stop to eat lunch at the intersection of the Bartram Trail and the AT.

 When I finally reached the trail junction, a sign informed me that I was only a half mile from Cheoah Bald.
 Better yet, I was only 8 miles from the NOC.
 I didn’t know my exact mileage along the Bartram Trail and thought I might have around 13 miles left.
 I strolled the half mile to Cheoah Bald and took a well-earned break.